 The need to devise a system that would be flexible and easily adaptable to the many technical and expanding service needs and requirements emerging in the user and producer communities, without necessitating a complete rebuild of the system, now, or in the future (for example, standardization on model /system output formats “or” transformation scripts to achieve transformation of standardized formats);

-The need to expand collaborations with many other partners, not necessarily in the traditional family of NMHS's, and adjust the GDPFS to facilitate this openness; for example, the earth system modeling community, including atmosphere, oceans, land, cryosphere, chemistry interactions, etc.;
+The need to expand collaborations with many other partners, not necessarily in the traditional family of NMHSs, and adjust the GDPFS to facilitate this openness; for example, the earth system modeling community, including atmosphere, oceans, land, cryosphere, chemistry interactions, etc.;

 The need for a clear focus on high impact products, whilst respecting the professionalism of some users, particularly in the marine, hydrological and agro-meteorological sectors, who are well trained and aware of the impact which certain environmental conditions create and as well, the need to have all Members of WMO benefit from state of the art data and products specific to their particular needs;

 The need for a system where two-way feedback between producers and users is not only facilitated but also recognized as a key to success.
-This could be achieved through the creation of a Client-Provider Interface
+This could be achieved through the creation of a Client-Provider Interface;

 The need to enable NMHSs and other institutions to share and leverage each other’s data resources and to identify other sources of data e.g. crowd sourcing, future mobile phone systems as meteorological observation platforms, road/rail/marine vehicles as data sources through similar systems as AMDAR on aircrafts, Nano- technology, etc.;

 The urgent need to transit the GDPFS towards a system capable of producing impact-based forecasting and risk based-warning (IBF & RBW).